department-of-veterans-affairs/vagov-content/pages/disability/eligibility/hazardous-materials-exposure/gulf-war-illness-southwest-asia.md

 <div class="va-introtext">

-If you served in the Southwest Asia theater of military operations, you may suffer from illnesses or other conditions related to service in this region.
+If you served in the Southwest Asia theater of military operations, you may have Gulf War illness (also sometimes called Gulf War syndrome) or other conditions related to service in this region.
 Find out if you can get disability compensation or benefits.

 [Learn about service in Afghanistan and Gulf War Illness](/disability/eligibility/hazardous-materials-exposure/gulf-war-illness-afghanistan/).